Pemoline

-Pemoline, sold under the brand name Cylert among others, is a stimulant medication which has been used in the treatment of attention-deficit hyperactivity disorder (ADHD) and narcolepsy.
-It has been discontinued in most countries to due to rare but serious problems with liver toxicity.
+Pemoline, formerly sold under the brand name Cylert among others, is a stimulant medication which was used in the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+It has since been discontinued in most countries due to rare but serious liver toxicity.
 The medication was taken by mouth.

-Side effects of pemoline include insomnia, decreased appetite, abdominal pain, irritability, and headaches.
-Rarely, the medication can cause serious liver damage, and this can result in liver transplantation or death.
-Pemoline is a psychostimulant and acts as a selective dopamine reuptake inhibitor and releasing agent.
-Hence, it functions as an indirect agonist of dopamine receptors.
-Pemoline has little effect on norepinephrine and hence has minimal or no cardiovascular or sympathomimetic effects, in contrast to many other stimulants.
+Common side effects include insomnia, decreased appetite, abdominal pain, irritability, and headaches, while rare cases of serious liver damage requiring liver transplantation or causing death have been reported.
+As a stimulant, pemoline acts as a selective dopamine reuptake inhibitor and releasing agent via indirect agonism of dopamine receptors.
+In addition, it shows little activity with respect to norepinephrine, thus minimal to no cardiovascular or sympathomimetic effects in comparison to many other stimulants.

-Pemoline was synthesized in 1913 but was not discovered to be a stimulant until the 1930s and was not used in the treatment of ADHD until 1975.
-It was withdrawn due to liver toxicity in many countries between 1997 and 2005, including the United States.
-However, it remains available in Japan for the treatment of narcolepsy at lower doses than used for ADHD.
-Pemoline is a schedule IV controlled substance in the United States due to its relation to other stimulants and a potential for misuse.
-It seems to have less misuse potential than other stimulants.
+Pemoline was first synthesized in 1913, but its stimulant activity was not discovered until the 1930s, nor used for ADHD until 1975.
+Between 1997 and 2005, many countries, including the United States, withdrew the drug due to liver toxicity.
+However, it remains available in Japan for the treatment of narcolepsy at lower doses than those used for ADHD.
+Pemoline is a schedule IV controlled substance in the United States due to structural and functional similarity to other stimulants, and potential for misuse. but is noted to have less misuse potential than other stimulant drugs.